 This issues is compounded by a fuel additive called Ethanol.
 The Ethanol can attract moisture which contributes to the issues.
 If possible use non-ethanol fuel in your small engines but still follow these procedures.

-The end of season procedures are different depending on if you have been adding Fuel Stabilizer to your fuel or not.
+The end of season procedures are different if you have been adding Fuel Stabilizer to your fuel or not.

 - Add stabilized fuel to tank until the tank is full.